scailfin/MadGraph5-simulation-configs/bluewaters/README.md

 ### Example: Drell-Yan

-* Ensure there is a MadGraph5 steering script at `configs/madgraph5/drell-yan_ll.mg5`
+* Ensure there is a MadGraph5 steering script config at `configs/json/drell-yan_ll.json`
 * One would then submit the Drell-Yan job with

 ```console